 Dirty Rain was toured extensivley across all Canadian markets as well as the UK and spent five weeks on the CKUA Top 30 Charts, eventually reaching #1.
-In October 2017, the band will begin production on their sophomore LP with producer Aaron Goldstein (City & Colour, Daniel Romano, Kathleen Edwards) in Toronto, ON.
+In October 2017, the band begun production on their sophomore LP with producer Aaron Goldstein (City & Colour, Daniel Romano, Kathleen Edwards) in Toronto, ON.
 Altameda has supported Sam Roberts Band, Plants & Animals, Kacy & Clayton, Reuben & the Dark, and SUSTO.

 “Altameda’s Dirty Rain is the perfect summer soundtrack” - Exclaim!